 If he's to be believed, the Nerevarine still has corprus and the potion he gave them just took away all the bad effects, while keeping the good effects intact.
 Thus it's not technically a cure or even reliable as a vaccine, since aside from the Nerevarine, everyone else who had taken the potion died shortly afterwards.

 Odd Friendship: With his former Argonian slave Vistha-Kai, who now serves as the warden of the Corprusarium.
-Also with Yagrum Bagarn, the last living dwarf and one of his earliest patients.
+Also with Yagrum Bagarn, the last living dwemer and one of his earliest patients.

-Unstoppable Rage: He will epically lose his shit if you do something to screw up a quest for the Blades (like kill someone you need to talk to).
+Unstoppable Rage: He will epically lose his cool if you do something to screw up a quest for the Blades (like kill someone you need to talk to).

 It's so nice to see you, dumpling.